 About the event

-Around 90 participants from farm worker unions and allies from all over the world are expected to gather at the Protea Hotel in Stellenbosch, South Africa between October 5th and 8th.
-The event will last three days plus one additional day for a field visit (where participants will meet farm workers from Western Cape and have a discussion about their struggles).
-The program, apart from the sessions in plenary and working groups, also includes informal and cultural exchange of farm workers experiences and visions through publications, film screenings and other activities.
+Around 90 participants from farm worker unions and allies from all over the world had gathered at the Protea Hotel in Stellenbosch, South Africa between October 5th and 8th.
+The event lasted three days plus one additional day for a field visit (where participants met farm workers from Western Cape and had discussions about their struggles).
+The program, apart from the sessions in plenary and working groups, also included informal and cultural exchange of farm workers experiences and visions through publications, film screenings and other activities.

-The congress will be held in three languages: English, Spanish and French.
+The congress was held in four languages: English, Spanish, Russian and French.